knbr13/knbr13/README.md

 - 🚀 Building powerful backend services is my passion.

-- 🐹 Currently working with Go and TypeScript and learning C.
+- 🐹 Currently working with Go and TypeScript, and learning C.

 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/abdullah-alaadine/)